Saint Thomas Christians: Church architecture

-The earliest documentary evidence is Tharisapally Copper Plate, which refers to the construction of the church of Tharisapally in Quilon between 823 and 849 AD.
+The earliest documentary evidence is the Quilon Syrian copper plates, which refers to the construction of the church of Tharisapally in Quilon between 823 and 849 AD.
 Antonio Gouvea, Portuguese envoy to Malabar, mentions in his 16th-century work Jornada that almost all the churches of Saint Thomas Christians followed the models of Hindu temples of that period, but were distinguished by the huge granite cross in the front yard of the church.
-Despite the external similarity with temples, the structuring of the interior space of the church always followed the East Syriac architectural theology.
-Thus the contemporary style is formed as an amalgamation of Indian architecture and Assyrian liturgical concepts.
-The church is arranged east-to-west, with the interior structured into three levels: the madbaha (sanctuary), the qestroma (choir) and the haykla (nave).
+Despite the external similarity with temples, the structuring of the church's interior space always followed the East Syriac architectural theology.
+Thus, the contemporary style is formed as an amalgamation of Indian architecture and Assyrian liturgical concepts.
+The church is arranged east-to-west, with the interior structured into three levels: the madbaha (sanctuary), the qestroma (choir), and the haykla (nave).

 The madbaha, arranged in the topmost platform at the eastern side of the building, represents Heaven.
 The primary altar is attached to the eastern wall.
-To the north of the madbaha is the diaqonikon (sacristry); to the south is the baptistery.The madbaha is protected with rails and is veiled by a red curtain most of the time; this is opened during the Holy Qurbana (Eucharist).
-An oil lamp within the sanctuary is kept glowing at all times to represent the presence of God.
+To the north of the madbaha is the diaqonikon (sacristry); to the south is the baptistery.
+The madbaha is protected with rails and is veiled by a red curtain most of the time; this is opened during the Holy Qurbana (Eucharist).
+An oil lamp within the sanctuary is always kept glowing to represent God's presence.
 The madbaha is connected to the qestroma and haykla by a low-walled path called the sqaqona.
 The qestroma contains seats for the choir and lower clergy.
 The haykla contains an elevated platform or bema, which includes an altar, two lecterns for reading, and chairs for higher clergy.
 Worshipers stand before the altar, with separate seating for men and women.

 The main entrance is on the western side of the building; a vestibule, pillars, pilasters, and other architectural ornaments adorn the front end, and a flag mast stands in the front yard.
-One or two bells are installed in the back yard to signal the timing of ritual services, the death of a church member, or to inform the public of calamities.
+One or two bells are installed in the backyard to signal the timing of ritual services, the death of a church member, or to inform the public of calamities.